 Destitute and alone, Miley’s home was a pile of rubbish

-Miley was initially found by Eldad Hagar, a dog rescuer from of Hope For Paws while she laying on a mound of trash.
-She was completely exhausted, very skinny and lacking fur in many parts of her body.
+Miley was initially found by Eldad Hagar, a dog rescuer from Hope For Paws, while she was lying on a mound of trash.
+She was completely exhausted, very skinny, and lacking fur in many parts of her body.

 Miley was fearful and distrustful during Hagar’s initial contact with her.
 It took some time for Hagar to convince her that he had good intentions.
 He gave her some treats and began petting her.
 When Hagar showed affection to Miley, she stopped reacting with fear and began trusting the rescue team.